 The AF functional description in clause 6.2.3 of TS 23.203 [4] applies with the following clarifications:

-- the mechanism for an AF to select a PCF associated to a PDU Session is described in clause 6.1.1.2 of the present specification
+- The mechanism for an AF to select a PCF associated to a PDU Session is described in clause 6.1.1.2 of the present specification.

-- the mechanism for RAN user plane congestion mitigation is not specified in this release and as a consequence will not trigger a re-try interval in the interaction between PCF and the AF.
+- The mechanism for RAN user plane congestion mitigation is not specified in this release and as a consequence will not trigger a re-try interval in the interaction between PCF and the AF.